ocrmypdf/OCRmyPDF/docs/installation.rst

 - qpdf 8.1.0 or newer
 - Tesseract 3.04 or newer

+Using Python 3.5 in production is discouraged.
+Python 3.6 and 3.7 give much better performance.

-As of ocrmypdf 7.0.0, the following versions are recommended:
+As of ocrmypdf 7.2.1, the following versions are recommended:

 - Python 3.7
-- Ghostscript 9.23
+- Ghostscript 9.23 or newer
-- libexempi3 2.4.5
+- libexempi3 2.4.5 or newer
-- qpdf 8.1.0
+- qpdf 8.2.1
-- Tesseract 4.0.0-beta1
+- Tesseract 4.0.0-rc1
 - jbig2enc 0.29 or newer
 - pngquant 2.5 or newer
 - unpaper 6.1